aymanaljamal/ERB-Warehouse-Product-System/README.md

 - **Delivery Management**
   Organize deliveries, track shipment status, and assign employees effectively.

-- **User-friendly Interface**
-  Designed for warehouse staff and managers to boost productivity.

 - **Extensible and Modular**
   Flexible architecture for future enhancements and integrations.